Ask Dr. Wilbur

 Landing with that much flap just doesn't feel right, because the angle is much steeper than you're used to.
 That's the whole point - it's supposed to!
 The only way this is going to work is if you are very rigorous in airspeed control.
 And the airspeed to shoot for is generally about 10% slower than that you'd use for a normal landing.

 I don't know the exact numbers for your Flight Design, so I'll just give you mine.
-A normal approach speed, in my case, is 60 knots indicated.
+A normal approach speed, for a gliding landing, should be at best glide speed.
+That value is typically midway between Vx and Vy.
+In my case, that comes to 60 knots indicated.
+But a short-field approach over an obstacle should be made at a steeper glidepath, and a lower speed - more like Vx.
 So, with full flaps in an obstacle situation, I have my students approach at 55 KIAS.
 As long as they hold airspeed very exactly, the plane clears the obstacle at a steep angle, flares just past the runway threshold, settles nicely, and (with either aerodynamic braking or wheel brakes) gets stopped in minimum space.

 Remember that at full flaps you will not have as much float in the flare as you're used to.
 Thus, it will take more precise control in the flare to touch down smoothly.
 You may even want to carry just a touch of power into the flare, to make the touchdown lighter.
 This should be practiced with a qualified instructor onboard.
 Remember, if the approach isn't working out exactly right, or the flare just doesn't seem right to you, there's absolutely nothing wrong with executing a go-around and trying again.